Gluten-Free Eating At Bedrock Eats & Sweets Market and Cafe

 Let me begin this post with a moment of silence for Frank’s Deli.
 For years, I enjoyed lunch from the sandwich shop and convenience store at the corner of South Main and Vance downtown.
-Sadly, Frank’s and its delicious, beautiful sandwiches shut down last summer.
+Sadly, Frank’s and its delicious, beautiful sandwiches closed circa 2014.

 In the cold case, you can pick up everything from Westwind Farms frozen meats to Fresh Grind cold press juices to craft beer and soda to grab-and-go prepared meals like enchiladas, meatballs, chicken salad, and gluten-free desserts.

-Last year I tried a huge bag of Bedrock’s prepared foods – including roasted chicken, smoked brisket, and gluten-free espresso brownies – and every single thing I tried was tasty and fresh.
-There was no evidence any of the baked goods were gluten-free.
+I’ve tried Bedrock’s pre-prepared foods – including roasted chicken, smoked brisket, and gluten-free espresso brownies – and every single thing I tried was tasty and fresh.
+There was no evidence taht any of the baked goods were gluten-free.
 If you’re interested in finding out more about their weekly menus and online ordering, click here.

 I went for the Pork Enchilada omelet ($11.50), and if you’re looking for something hearty, delicious, and low-carb, this is for you.
 The pulled pork was perfectly smoky and tender, the sauce super flavorful, and I could only eat half of it in one sitting.